rmurphey/mulberry/README.md

 - Own an Intel Mac running OSX Snow Leopard or Lion

-- Download Xcode 4.1 or greater (preferably 4.2) from the [Mac App Store](http://itunes.apple.com/us/app/xcode/id448457090?mt=12)
+- Download Xcode 4.2 or greater from the
+   [Mac App Store](http://itunes.apple.com/us/app/xcode/id448457090?mt=12)

 In order to submit your apps to the Apple iOS App Store, you must [sign up with Apple's iOS Developer Program](http://developer.apple.com/programs/ios/)

 ## Android Development